vuejs/vuefire/docs/guide/other-firebase-services.md

 :::

 The `.client` suffix is important for services that only run on the client, like analytics.
-For services that also run on the server, you should omit it.server` suffix.
+See the [Nuxt docs](https://nuxt.com/docs/guide/directory-structure/plugins) for more information.